alexfacehead/SimpleChess/README.md

 ![SimpleChess](./images/SimpleChess.png)

+## How to Play
+- Utilize the help menu if you do not know the rules of chess (TBA)
+- Press `Resume` to begin the game or to return from the pause screen
+- Press the `ESC` key to open the menu

 ## Features
+- Pull up the main menu with `ESC`
+     Main menu that has `Resume`, `Scoreboard`, `Help`, and `Import/Export` buttons
+        - Help menu - TBA
+        - Import/Export functionality - TBA
 - Scoreboard displayed in dark text for both sides
 - Blue highlighting for selected pieces
 - Undo *any* move using the `u` key